-That’s a very good thing for someone with dry skin, though it can be a problem for someone with oily skin.
+Lanolin is a very good ingredient for someone with dry skin, though it can be a problem for someone with oily or breakout-prone skin.
 Also, as an animal-derived ingredient, lanolin is sometimes viewed as less favorable in comparison to synthetic or plant-derived alternatives.

 Reference for this information: